 Usually, the future employer gives you information about this but taking into account that some enterprises try to take advantage of the teachers, I suggest you to do a little research on your own.

-It´s always good to ask in your country about all these documents before traveling, to avoid spending money on sending the certifications, getting them back, etc.
+It’s always good to ask in your country about all these documents before traveling, to avoid spending money on delivery and re-delivery.

 I am a journalist, Master in International Affairs, that left everything in Colombia to travel around South East Asia.
-I did all these procedures once I got to Hanoi, Vietnam, the place where I taught for 8 months.
+I did all these procedures once I arrived to Hanoi, Vietnam, the place where I taught English for 8 months.

 *ENGLISH BELOW Acá está mi cara de… y esto era todo?! 😂😂😂.
 Claro, eso era ANTES de que pasara el tren, literalmente, entre las casas de esta calle en #Hanoi 😲😲😲 .
 Es uno de los puntos más curiosos de la capital de #Vietnam: mientras no está, la gente usa la vía como si fuera su patio trasero: cocinan, lavan ropa, extienden ropa, bañan a los niños…😂 Hasta que pasa el tren, con un estruendo impresionante y a toda marcha, que de verdad no da tiempo sino para arrinconarse lo más que se pueda porque pasa demasiado cerca!!!!! 😥😥😥 .
 En mis #stories aún pueden ver qué tan cerca pasa de las casas 🤤🤤🤤 .
 Su frecuencia es de 7 veces al día los fines de semana y 4 veces entre semana.
 No se lo pierdan cuando pasen por acá😉 . 🇬🇧 So this is my face saying… "that was all????" 😂😂.
 Obviously, that was BEFORE watching the #train coming, literally, between these houses in Hanoi. .
 One of the most #curious points of the #Vietnamese capital : while it is not there, the people use the #railway as their own house: they cook, they hang clothes…😂😂😂 .
 Until the train appears, with a lot of noise and high speed, that you don't have time for anything but to stick to the houses (it passes REALLY close) 👀🙈 .
 You can still see in my #instagram stories how close it can get!
 Don't miss it when you #visit around 😉. . #trainstreet #monday #instadaily #photodaily #igers #tourist #tourism #whattodo #instago #cityscape #scary #impressive #wanderlust #wanderluster #dametraveler #viajeras #travelstories #travelblogger

-My experience was not very pleasing, though, as I spent a horrible time dealing with the lack of respect of the agency where I worked.
-As I don´t want anyone to suffer the same, this is why I warn you about everything I can, before you commit with a non-professional enterprise.
+My experience was not very pleasing, though, as I spent a horrible time dealing with the lack of respect of the agency where I worked, called Elink Vietnam.
+As I don’t want anyone to suffer the same, I decided to warn everybody.

-Some reasons to think twice before accepting any English teaching job in Vietnam…
+Therefore, some reasons to do a little research before accepting any English teaching job in Vietnam…